What Is a Title Tag?

-This one’s pretty simple.
-If you don’t specify your title tag in your HTML code, you don’t have a title.
-In search results, Google will make up a title for your site based on your page content.
+If you don’t specify a title tag in your HTML code, you don’t have a title.
+In search results, Google will make up a title based on the page’s content.

-To find missing title tags quickly, use the Site Audit tool to run an audit.
+To find missing title tags quickly, use Semrush’s Site Audit tool.

-Click on the “X pages don’t have title tags” error to get a full list of pages with missing title tags.
+Click on the “# pages don’t have title tags” error to get a full list of pages with missing title tags.

 If you’ve already run a site audit for missing titles, you can find a list of pages with duplicate titles in the same report.

-Click on the “X issues with duplicate title tags” error to get a list of pages with the said error.
+Click on the “# issues with duplicate title tags” error to get a list of pages with the error.